-- 3.3.1 Whilst Hampton Hill is not currently in a residents or controlled parking zone and there are no imminent proposals to introduce a CPZ, there is extensive provision of on-street car parking 'bays' along High Street.
-Much of the parking is controlled through the use of single yellow lines to deter all day parking.
-Single yellow line parking close to the site restricts any parking within the hours of 08:00 09:30, Monday to Friday.
+- 3.3.1 Whilst Hampton Hill is not currently in a residents or Controlled Parking Zone (CPZ) and there are no imminent proposals to introduce a CPZ, there is extensive provision of onstreet car parking 'bays' along High Street.
+On street parking is controlled through the use of single yellow lines to deter all day parking.
+Single yellow line parking in the vicinity of the site restricts any parking to between within the hours of 08:00 09:30, Monday to Friday.
 There are some designated parking bays not restricted by a single yellow line, including parking bays for disabled persons.
-In addition to this unrestricted parking is available on side streets connecting to High Street. - 3.3.2 Currently car parking restrictions in designated bays opposite the site limit stays to a maximum of 20 minutes, with no return within 1 hour. - 3.3.3 LBRuT are currently carrying out works to improve the pedestrian environment along High Street and these works will lead to a number of changes to the previously established on-street car parking provision.
-The plans include the use of build outs to produce areas of designated car parking on High Street and these areas will maintain the current single yellow line restrictions. - 3.3.4 Two pay and display car parks available for public use located in close proximity to the site are accessible off the High Street: to the rear of Sainsbury's and the Library (47 spaces) and in Taylor Close (72 Spaces). - 3.3.5 In order to understand the current levels of parking during the day and overnight a parking stress survey has been undertaken in the roads surrounding the site.
+In addition to this unrestricted parking is available on side streets connecting to High Street. - 3.3.2 Currently car parking restrictions in designated bays opposite the site limit stays to a maximum of 20 minutes, with no return within 1 hour. - 3.3.3 LBRuT implemented a project in 2016 to improve the pedestrian environment along High Street and these works led to a number of changes to the previously established on-street car parking provision.
+The improvements included the creation of build outs and parking bays to provide areas of designated car parking on High Street.
+The hours of operation of parking controls remain between 08:00 and 09:30 Monday to Friday. - 3.3.4 Two local pay and display car parks are available for public use which are accessible off High Street: to the rear of Sainsbury's and the Library (47 spaces) and in Taylor Close (72 Spaces). - 3.3.5 In order to understand the existing levels of parking during the day and overnight a parking stress survey has been undertaken in the roads surrounding the site in 2016.
 The surveys covered the streets within approximately 250m walking distance of the site.
-The surveys were undertaken overnight 03:40-04:00 and at midday on Tuesday 28th June and Thursday 30th June. - 3.3.6 A table summarising the results along the High Street between Cross Street to the north and Holly Road to the south giving separate results for the west and east sides of the road is given in Table 3.1 overleaf.
+The surveys were undertaken overnight 03:40-04:00 and at midday on Tuesday 28th June and Thursday 30th June 2016. - 3.3.6 A table summarising the results along the High Street between Cross Street to the north and Holly Road to the south giving separate results for the west and east sides of the road is given in Table 3.1 overleaf.